9 items you should always buy from Costco’s Kirkland Signature brand

 - David Silverman/Getty Images

-In my experience, Kirkland Signature liquor can be a little hit or miss, but one line that consistently scores top marks is KS vodka.
+In my experience, Kirkland Signature liquor can be a little hit or miss, but one line that consistently scores top marks is the brand’s vodka.

-One popular theory alleges that Kirkland’s vodka is actually Grey Goose, though the more mundane reality is that the twosimply share a water source, the Gensac Springs in the Cognac region of France.

-Regardless, KS Vodka hasoutperformed Grey Goosein more than one blind taste test, and it costs half as much as Grey Goose.
+Kirkland Signature vodka has outperformed Grey Goose in more than one blind taste test, and it costs half as much as Grey Goose.

 3. Diapers

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.